Tianfeng-Lu/single-cell-atlas-of-fly-trachea/README.md

 ### Overview: Gene expression and cell population visualization
 `10x figures.r` provides an overview for our scRNA-seq data, in which we explore gene expression heterogeneity in different cell population.
-To run it, you need ctrl_filtered and HSD_filtered in environment.
+It needs ctrl_filtered and HSD_filtered in the R environment.

 ### Analysis for differential expression genes